mencargo/speed/doc.md

 ## Using the test without PHP
-If your server does not support PHP, or you're using something newer like Node.js, you can still use this test by replacing `garbage.php` and `getIP.php`.
+If your server does not support PHP, or you're using something newer like Node.js, you can still use this test by replacing `garbage.php`, `empty.php` and `getIP.php` with equivalents.

 ### Replacements